Florence Dupré (M95): ‘Only 10% of the World’s CEOs are Women’

 F. Dupré: ESSEC plays a key role in the movement with the involvement of both Viviane de Beaufort and Vincenzo Vinzi.
 Women for CEO can thus draw on the School’s academic work on corporate governance, its commitments to diversity, vast alumni network and expertise in mentorship.
 I am also honoured to have been made the sponsor of the 15th class of the Women Board Ready training programme.

-EA: You are organising an inaugural event for 17 October, in partnership with Future4Care.
+EA: You are organising an inaugural event for the 17th of October, in partnership with Future4Care.
 What’s on the programme for this evening?

 F. Dupré: We are going to present our road map, submit our 3 steps, 9 priorities and 27 smart goals to participants’ votes, and launch the project to create a skills grid for the inclusive and efficient business leader.
 We will also present the results of a survey we carried out with Pascal Huguet to gain a clearer picture and assessment of the gender stereotypes in our companies.